Skip to main content

 Program Aims

-• Provide a strong and diverse didactic and practical cytopathology curriculum, including cytomorphologic diagnostic skills, scientific and medical knowledge, technical skills and administrative and lab management experience
+• Provide a comprehensive and diverse didactic and practical cytopathology curriculum, including cytomorphologic diagnostic skills, scientific and medical knowledge, technical skills and proficiency, and administrative and laboratory management experience.

-• Teach fellows to use ancillary studies such as immunohistochemistry, flow cytometry, molecular pathology and microbiology in coming to a final cytopathologic diagnosis
+• Teach fellows to effectively incorporate ancillary studies, such as immunohistochemistry, flow cytometry, molecular pathology, and microbiology, to formulate integrated final cytopathologic diagnoses.

-• Encourage fellows to participate in research projects, prepare abstracts for submission to national meetings and write manuscripts for publication in peer-reviewed journals
+• Promote scholarly engagement by encouraging fellows to participate in research initiatives, submit abstracts to national meetings, and write manuscripts for publication in peer-reviewed journals.

 Education and Research

-The program offers the opportunity to learn the diagnostic and prognostic applications of cytopathology in a variety of specimen types, including gynecologic and non-gynecologic samples, as well as fine-needle aspirates of deep-seated organs and superficial masses.
+The program offers comprehensive training in the diagnostic and prognostic applications of cytopathology across a wide spectrum of specimen types.
+These include gynecologic and non-gynecologic samples, as well as fine-needle aspirates (FNAs) and core biopsies from both superficial masses and deep-seated organs.

 Clinical Experience

-Regular teaching conferences are held for residents and fellows, and there is significant involvement in departmental, interdepartmental and multidisciplinary conferences.
-An outstanding comprehensive teaching slide set collection is available on site.
-The fellows participate in service, review of outside consultations, teaching, quality assurance activities and translational research.
+Regular teaching conferences are held for residents and fellows, and there is significant involvement in departmental, interdepartmental, and multidisciplinary conferences.
+They also have access to an extensive, on-site curated teaching slide set that supports independent study and case-based learning.
+Fellows participate in daily diagnostic service, review of outside consultations, teaching of residents and medical students, quality assurance and improvement initiatives, and translational research.

 Requirements & Eligibility